-So you’ve booked your flights, maybe you’ve got your accommodation sorted, now you want to know which are the best beaches in and around Lagos.
+So you’ve booked your flights, maybe you’ve got your accommodation sorted, now you want to know which are the best beaches in and around Lagos on the Algarve coast.

 I only spent a weekend in Lagos but it’s one of my favourite summer trips because there are so many different beaches with amazing rock features, caves and even bridges!
 The coastline is stunning and there is any number of boat trips available to suit every budget.
 You could quite easily spend several days here and still be discovering new beaches and hidden caves.

 The best beaches near Lagos

 This is the closest beach to the town and very easy to access, which also makes it the most popular, especially with families or those looking to spend a whole day on the beach with access to water activities like kayaking and paddleboarding.
 I didn’t really spend much time here because it was too busy.
 If you’re looking for more unique and secluded beaches you’ll want to continue further along the coast.

 I loved this beach (also called Student Beach) because it’s broken into two parts by a rock face which you can walk through to access these different areas of the beach.
 You can access the main beach by the staircase behind the Mar restaurant on the main road along the coast (within walking distance of town).
 This first part of the beach is nice but small, so arrive early if you want a spot, particularly as the tide comes in quite high!

 On the righthand side of this beach is a tunnel through the rocks, it’s a bit of a step up and does fill with a bit of water at high tide so again make sure you time it right, especially if you have lots to carry to the beach!

 Once you’re through the tunnel, the second half of this beach is the most stunning.
 Here you’ll find a stone bridge built into the rock, such a unique feature and fun to explore when the tide is out as you can walk through the bridge and explore the rock formations on the other side.